Lima and Callao Metro: 1980s: Initial construction

 The municipalities crossed by the metro started to cover the unfinished segments in an attempt to diminish the negative impact on the urban landscape.
 This way, the centre median of Av.
 Aviación had pillars with grass in order to avoid the invasion of ambulatory commerce (which represented a large problem in Lima at the time).
 Vegetation was planted in order to cover the uncovered pieces of steel and concrete of the unfinished project.
-Some districts also painted the columns and walls with images of Peruvian landscapes and nature, deeming the project as definitively cancelled.

-On August 5, 2001, the AATE (Electrical Train Autonomous Authority) was passed on to the Metropolitan Municipality of Lima through the Urgency Decree N° 058–2001.
+Some districts also painted the columns and walls with images of Peruvian landscapes and nature, deeming the project as definitively cancelled.On August 5, 2001, the AATE (Electrical Train Autonomous Authority) was passed on to the Metropolitan Municipality of Lima through the Urgency Decree N° 058–2001.
 Subsequently, the Lima Metro only made trips to give preventive maintenance to the trains.

 The columns and rights-of-way of the train remained, for more than two decades, as a living example of the bad management of the first APRA government between 1985 and 1990.
 Several artistic and musical groups took advantage of the situation to satirize the project.
 The "El Tren Eléctrico" song by Juan Luis Dammert and the imaginary launch campaign denominated "Lima 2427" (calculated finishing year given the progress rate the project had thus far), launched by artist Camila Bustamante.
 This campaign placed stickers in the supposed future stations and gave out informative flyers on the streets, allowing the general public to find out that the project didn't have just one line but seven interconnected lines servicing the whole city.

-Present
+2010s: Completion of the first line

-The central government decided in 2009 that the Ministry of Transport and Communications (MTC) retook the administration of the AATE (Electrical Train Autonomous Authority), putting a dependency called Provias Nacional in charge of organizing a public international licitation to select the consortium in charge of the civil works for the remaining section of the train and its electromechanical equipment.
-Financing would come from a foreign debt operation with the Development Bank of Latin America (CAF) for US$300 million.
+In 2009, the government decided that the Ministry of Transport and Communications (MTC) would retake the administration of the AATE (Electrical Train Autonomous Authority).
+It also put an entity called "Provias Nacional" in charge of organizing a public bid to select the consortium that would build the remaining sections of the project.
+Financing would come from a foreign debt operation with the Development Bank of Latin America and the Caribbean (CAF) for US$300 million.
 This credit was approved on August 18, 2009.

-On December 2, 2009, the Ministry gave way for the construction to the "Consorcio Tren Eléctrico Lima" consortium, formed by Odebrecht (Brazil) and Graña y Montero (Peru).
-The project, according to contract, will be delivered on July 5, 2011, barely days before the second presidency of Alan García ends, thus justifying the need to work in six fronts simultaneously (Angamos, San Borja Sur, Javier Prado, Nicolás Arriola and Grau).
-Construction started On March 2, 2010, and, as of February 2011, the project is complete except for electrification and rebuilding of the current Italian trains.